open-mmlab/mmpose/projects/rtmpose/README.md

 # Compile executable programs
 bash build.sh

-# inference for an image
+# Inference for an image
+# Please pass the folder of the model, not the model file
 ./bin/det_pose {det work-dir} {pose work-dir} {your_img.jpg} --device cpu

-# inference for a video
+# Inference for a video
+# Please pass the folder of the model, not the model file
 ./bin/pose_tracker {det work-dir} {pose work-dir} {your_video.mp4} --device cpu
 ```